Seal element of the university of freiburg in the shape of a clover

 A big share of all greenhouse gas emissions come from the way we produce and consume materials.
 Circular economy aims at reducing natural resource inputs and losses in production and promoting recycling, longer use of products via better design, repair, and remanufacturing.
 The current scientific models and scenarios for policy making do not include circular economy options.
 CIRCOMOD will develop a new generation of models that will address this gap.

-Our main open educational resource: Industrial Ecology Open Online Course (IEooc)
+Our global educational resource: Industrial Ecology Open Online Course (IEooc)

 The Industrial Ecology Open Online Course (IEooc) is a collection of online teaching material that documents and explains the core industrial ecology concepts, methods, data, and applications.
 It serves as guide to new industrial ecology researchers by enabling them to conduct state-of-the-art science for sustainability.
 The course was developed for university students at all levels.

-Our group operates the research portal www.industrialecology.uni-freiburg.de/ to showcase our research and share material with the community.
+Our group operates the open science portal www.industrialecology.uni-freiburg.de/ to showcase our research and share material with the community.
 On these pages, we blog about our research and the projects we are involved in, host a database with our research results, share model information and teaching material, and provide visualisation tools.